hapax/hapax.github.io/assets/bus.md

 **January 26, 2021.** *The bus paradox states that, if buses arrive randomly every ten minutes on average, the average waiting time is ten minutes rather than five.
-I give a simple, geometric proof which does not involve any probablity theory.*
+I give a simple proof which involve no formal probablity theory.*

 #### Introduction